 Baan Unrak (House of Joy) is a non-government, non-religious, non-political community development project founded in 1990 to serve the people in need in Sangklaburi, Thailand.
 Our primary mission is to provide housing, food, education, emotional support and opportunities to vulnerable children on the Thai-Myanmar border.
 Our children’s home is integrated with a variety of supporting projects, aimed to benefit the whole community.

 Neo-Humanism is the guiding principle of Baan Unrak.
 It is an ecological and holistic philosophy – a spirit of love and kindness.

-Founded in 2005, our fully-accredited primary school develops the physical, mental, emotional and spiritual capacities of each child.
+In 2005, a fully accredited primary school was created to develop the physical, mental, emotional and spiritual capacities of each child.
 Today, the school educates over 250 children from our children’s home and the community.